Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Creating a production build
 ===========================

 To create a production build, run the command npm run build.
 The production build process bundles React in production mode and optimizes the build for the best performance.
-When the command completes, you'll find your production ready files in the build folder.
+When the command completes, you’ll find your production ready files in the build folder.

 Now your application is ready to be deployed!

-> *For more information about how to deploy a Create React App project into production, see \_\[*this page*\](<https://facebook.github.io/create-react-app/docs/deployment>)* in the official documentation.\_
+> *For more information about how to deploy a Create React App project into production, see \_\[*this page*\](<a href="https://facebook.github.io/create-react-app/docs/deployment" class="uri">https://facebook.github.io/create-react-app/docs/deployment</a>)* in the official documentation.\_

 What you learned
 ================